 Let’s look at another hypothetical situation: in this case, we’ll use Nervous Ned, who suffers from anxiety and has had prescriptions for things like Valium and Xanax for many years.
 A little over 4 years ago, Ned was arrested for his 2nd DUI and, at that point, realized things were a mess and that his drinking was the common denominator to all the trouble in his life, so he decided to quit.
 At that time, he also had a prescription for Xanax.
 He went to counseling, did some AA, and found out that getting clean and sober didn’t just mean “not drinking,” but also not changing one’s consciousness in any way whatsoever by using any drugs, prescription or otherwise.
 Ned learned that a person recovering from an alcohol problem should NOT take amphetamines, benzodiazepines or any medication that alter one’s mind (meaning give someone a buzz or otherwise get them high), mood, or that is potentially habit forming.
 Ned went to his doctor, who didn’t know he had been struggling with his drinking, and told him all about his decision to get sober.
 Both Ned and his doctor came up with a plan to get him off the Xanax and reduce his anxiety in other ways.
 It worked, and now Ned has been off the Xanax for about 4 years now, as well.

-Neither Linda nor Ned would ever use medical marijuana except as a last resort, and by that, I mean only for something like being sick from chemotherapy.
-They understand that true sobriety requires one to avoid any kind of risky medication.
+Neither Linda nor Ned would ever use medical marijuana except as a last resort.
+There is some support building for the use of medical marijuana as an alternative to opioids, but to succeed in any such case would require thorough medical documentation.
+They both understand that true sobriety requires one to avoid any kind of risky medication.
 Marijuana is somewhat new as a “medicine,” but has long been known as an intoxicant.
 Moreover, stories relating to legalizing it for recreational use are often in the news, so when people think “marijuana,” they also, quite naturally, think “buzz” or “high.”
 Although there may be some forms of medical marijuana that don’t get a patient high, even the names slapped on some dispensaries tend to imply “high” more than anything else.
 Whatever the state of “no high” cannabis right now, most of the drug’s therapeutic effects were originally discovered by smoking it to get high.
 And for all of that, it doesn’t really matter to what extent I’m right or wrong, because this is how the state sees medical marijuana, and that’s what’s important in terms of getting your license back, or not.

-Sure, someone could mount a long (and expensive) legal challenge to this, but without a change in the law, such a plan is far from a clear winner.
-I’m too busy winning licenses back for people who otherwise do qualify and “get it” about risky medications, to have interest in taking up that cause.
+Sure, there are exceptions, but it will take a lot more than someone insisting that smoking a joint relieves his or her knee pain.
+For my part, I’m too busy winning licenses back for people who otherwise do qualify and “get it” about risky medications, to have an interest in anything but the most exceptional, serious cases.
 An astute reader may have picked up that I tend to side with the state on this one, at least as far as using any form of marijuana that does get a person high.
-Yet I would have no problem with someone undergoing chemo, or who finds that marijuana stops their seizures, from being eligible for a license restoration despite using medical marijuana, but as I noted above, it couldn’t matter less what I think, or even what the reader thinks; it’s how the state interprets things that matters.
+Yet I would have no problem with someone undergoing chemo, or who finds that marijuana is a viable alternative to opioids or for whom it stops their seizures, from being eligible for a license restoration despite using medical marijuana, but as I noted above, it couldn’t matter less what I think, or even what the reader thinks; it’s how the state interprets things that matters.

 There is something of an irony here in that most people who really get the whole sobriety thing will probably overlook this article because they know all about avoiding “risky” medications.
 Some may read this just out of curiosity, but will undoubtedly shake their heads in agreement about not using any substance that is mind or mood-altering or has any potential to be abused or become habit-forming.
 Yet some will read this article hoping to find a way to get through a license appeal while still using medical marijuana.
-It can’t be done (at least not now).
+It can be done, but it’s rather hard and you better have a compelling medical situation for which there is no other alternative, and a boatload of documentation verifying all that, as well.
 And if you’ve really picked up on what we’re examining, then you’d know that even if recreational marijuana was legalized tomorrow, it wouldn’t make a lick of difference.

 Even if you have a medical marijuana card, as long you are otherwise eligible to file a license appeal and you’ve honestly quit drinking, if you’re looking to hire a lawyer to win your license back, we should speak anyway.
 Your situation today doesn’t have to be your situation tomorrow, and I’m certainly glad to assist you with that.
 All of my consultations are done over the phone, right when you call.
 You can reach my office Monday through Friday, from 8:30 a.m. until 5:00 p.m.
 (EST) at 586-465-1980.
 We’re here to help.